Rheumatoid Arthritis Medication: The Right Care

 "It's never too early, and never too late -- there's plenty of data that even treating late does help, so don't despair if you didn't receive early treatment," says Theodore R. Fields, MD, FACP, clinical director of the Gosden-Robinson Early Arthritis Center at New York's Hospital for Special Surgery.
 "But, clearly there's a dramatic benefit of getting in there early to get the disease controlled."

 Rheumatoid Arthritis Medication: A Range of Options

 - Biologic DMARDs are a newer group of drugs derived from living organisms.
 These medications block various elements of the immune system that can fuel inflammation.
-They include Enbrel, Humira, Kineret, Orencia, Remicade, Cimzia, Xeljanz, and Rituxan.
+They include Actemra, Cimzia, Enbrel, Humira, Kineret, Orencia, Remicade, Rituxan, and Simponi.